 Property taxes vary greatly by town in New Hampshire, and tax rates don’t tell the whole story.
 According to Porcupine Real Estate:

 While a high tax rate may be undesirable, a particular property may have a low assessed rate.
 The assessed rate (determined by the town and not by the list price of the home) determines the total tax burden: Property taxes = tax rate x assessed value.
 A high tax rate shouldn’t necessarily disqualify a particular town from your list.

-So while you may consult this town the tax rates map or spreadsheet, you may also want to consider the town's median tax amounts (which take into account assessed value) and home prices.
+So while you may consult this town tax rates map or one of these spreadsheets (1 & 2), you may also want to consider the town’s median tax amounts (which take into account assessed value) and home prices.
 Read more in Understanding Property Taxes in New Hampshire and Taxes and Regulations.

 2017 Median Rents

-Readily available data comes from the more heavily populated areas of the state.
+This readily available data comes from the more heavily populated areas of the state via Porcupine Real Estate.
 It will give you an idea of what to expect.
+Merrimack Valley